Skip to main content

 • Perform factorization on expressions involving trigonometric functions.

-As we move forward, we will need to apply some techniques from algebra to analyze more complicated trigonometric expressions.
+As we move forward, we will need to apply some techniques from Algebra to analyze more complicated trigonometric expressions.
 Therefore, let's review some algebraic terminology.

-An algebraic expression is any meaningful collection of numbers, variables, and operation symbols.
 For example, the height of a golf ball is given in feet by the expression \(−16t^2 + 64t\), where \(t\) is the number of seconds after the ball is hit.

-We evaluate an expression by substituting a specific value for the variable or variables involved.
-Thus, after 1 second, the height of the golf ball is\[ -16(1)^2+64(11)=-16+64=48 \text { feet, }\nonumber \]and after 2 seconds, the height is\[-16(2)^2+64(2)=-64+128=64 \text { feet }\nonumber \]and so on.
+Thus, after 1 second, the height of the golf ball is\[ -16(1)^2+64(1)=-16+64=48 \text { feet, }\nonumber \]and after 2 seconds, the height is\[-16(2)^2+64(2)=-64+128=64 \text { feet }\nonumber \]and so on.

 Evaluating Trigonometric Expressions